 3) Preaching and Teaching

-- Participated in 43 media interviews and programs.
+- Participated in 68 radio interviews and TV programs.

 - Continued publishing our books as e-books.

 - Continued publishing many of our materials in Spanish.

 - Continued publishing a version of our magazine in India.

 - Published the book, The Basics of Bible Prophecy.

 - Provided two chapters for the book, Deceivers.

 - Published five books in Pakistan and India in native languages.